Continuous Delivery and Automated Deployments with GitHub Actions

 The GitHub repository is now properly configured to communicate with the Divio Control Panel.

 This step will require using a Divio Access Token to make direct calls to the Divio API.
-Initially, the calls will be to get some information about specific project environments.
-Later, this information will be used in the GItHub Actions workflow.
+Initially, the calls will be to get some information about the application's environments.
+This information will later be used in the GitHub Actions workflows.

 Two items are needed:

-Now, query the API to get the application UUID:
+Now, query the API and export the Application UUID:

 Configure the GitHub Actions workflow

-With the environment UUIDs, the actual deployment workflow for GitHub Actions can now be configured.
+With the environment UUIDs, the deployment workflow for GitHub Actions can now be configured.

 Set the secret credentials

-Note: the Divio Access Token is a sensitive credential and provides access to the Divio account.
-It should never be exposed publicly or in plaintext.
-GitHub offers a secure way of storing credentials in the repository settings.
+Note: The Divio Access Token is a sensitive credential that provides access to your Divio account.
+It should never be exposed publicly or stored in plaintext.
+GitHub offers a secure way to store credentials in repository settings.

-It's also good practice to store the other details, such as environment UUIDs, as repository secrets.
+It is also good practice to store other values, such as environment UUIDs, as repository secrets.

 Run the following commands in the root of the repository:

-This will create the GitHub Actions configuration directory, and the empty workflow files
+This creates the GitHub Actions configuration directory and the empty test.yml and live.yml workflow files.

-Before adding the workflow configuration, it will be helpful to understand how the workflows will behave and what the objectives are:
+Before adding the workflow configuration, it is helpful to understand how the workflows behave and what their objectives are:

-• The “test” workflow will trigger whenever a pull request is opened against the default branch: main
+The test workflow runs whenever a pull request targets the default branch (

 The following is the configuration for the test workflow, test.yml: